irfanhakim-as/homelab-wiki/topics/proxmox.md

 10. Under the **Confirm** tab, review the VM configuration, optionally enable the **Start after created** option, and click the **Finish** button.

 11. [Enter the VM](#enter-the-vm) and go through the OS installation process.
-Refer to the [Linux](linux.md) topic for more installation details for Linux based VMs.
+Refer to the [Linux installation](linux.md#installation) topic for more installation details for Linux based VMs.

 12. Once finished installing, if the guest OS asks you to remove the installation medium before rebooting, from the virtual machine view, navigate to the **Hardware** section.